 Select and symbolize the map units.

-Select the fitting strategy, change the properties and symbology for divisions, numbers, marks, and bars.
+Select the fitting strategy, and change the properties and symbology for divisions, numbers, marks, and bars.

 - Adjust the properties.
 To adjust the symbology of the map units, divisions, numbers, marks, and bars, click the Symbol button next to the item.

 Map units are the distance value the scale bar displays, for example, miles or kilometers.
 On the Options tab , you can choose the scale bar's unit by selecting an option from the Map Units drop-down list.
 If you don't see the unit you want in the list, add it as a distance unit to your project.
 You can also change the Label Text to adjust how the unit value is written on the scale bar.
-For example, you can set the Label Text to KM instead of kilometers.
+For example, you can set Label Text to KM instead of kilometers.
 To change the size, font, or other text properties of the label text, click the Symbol button.

 On the Properties tab , you can set the scale bar fitting strategy.
 This controls how the scale bar adjusts when the map scale changes.
 With some fitting strategies, when the map scale changes, the scale bar gets longer or shorter.
 For other strategies, only the numbers adjust.
-There are four fitting strategies available.
+There are four available fitting strategies.

 |Adjust division value|

-Preserves the number of divisions and tries to keep the scale bar width by adjusting the division value.
+Preserves the number of divisions and tries to preserve the scale bar width by adjusting the division value.
 Manual resizing of the scale bar is allowed.